The SW AHSN is spreading innovative programmes to the South West health and care system to transform the lives of patients.

 ESCAPE-pain – A 12-session exercise-based rehabilitation programme that improves patients’ ability to cope with chronic joint pain from osteoarthritis of the knee and/or hip.

 Serenity Integrated Mentoring (SIM) – Training in behaviour risk-management and basic clinical theory for police officers, to improve the treatment of people with high-intensity mental health needs and better support their families.
+A national two year programme of work between April 2018 and March 2020.

 Transfer of Care Around Medicines (TCAM) – The referral of patients to community pharmacies when they are discharged from hospital to proactively monitor their medication and reduce readmissions.